anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 # Human_Wildlife_Encounter_Detection
 This repository contains the code, and scripts necessary to reproduce the analyses and figures presented in 'A New Spatio-Temporal Method for Detecting Human-Wildlife Encounters from GNSS Trajectories' submitted to Agile.

+The first step is to download and extract the files included in this github project.

 # Restore Database
 This section provides a step by step prosses to restore the database using PGadmin4.
-After installing PGadmin4.
+You can install PGadmin4 or use your prefeared SQL method though the step by step gide is done using PGadmin4.
 When opening Pgadmin4 you may receive a password prompt for a password set during the installation.

 The first step is to create a new database by right clicking database tab, hover over 'create' and select 'database'.